NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 .. figure:: assets/stars-as-neutrino-factories/solar_neutrino_spectra_flavor_conversion.jpg
    :align: center

    Solar neutrino spectra with flavor conversion.
 Solid lines are spectra without flavor conversion while the dashed lines are spectra with flavor conversion.
 The difference comes from the neutrino mixing.
-Figure taken from Ilidio Lopes.\cite{Lopes2013,Lopes2013a} The neutrino flavor conversion is calculated using MSW transition.
+Figure taken from Ilidio Lopes.
+From I. Lopes and S. Turck-Chieze 2013, I. Lopes 2013.
+The neutrino flavor conversion is calculated using MSW transition.